Simon Sebag Montefiore

-including Stalin: The Court of the Red Tsar (2003), Jerusalem: The Biography (2011), The Romanovs 1613–1918 (2016), and The World: A Family History of Humanity (2022).
+including Stalin: The Court of the Red Tsar (2003), Jerusalem: The Biography (2011), The Romanovs: 1613–1918 (2016), and The World: A Family History of Humanity (2022).
+In 2026, Knopf published his history of the modern Mid-East, The Cauldron, and how violence forged the modern Middle East.

 Early life

-Simon Sebag Montefiore was born in London.
+Simon Sebag Montefiore was born in London into a family of Jewish descent that had escaped Romanov Russia's pogroms.
 His father was psychotherapist Stephen Eric Sebag Montefiore (1926–2014), a great-grandson of the banker Sir Joseph Sebag-Montefiore, the nephew and heir of the wealthy philanthropist Sir Moses Montefiore.

-Simon's mother was Phyllis April Jaffé (1927–2019) from the Lithuanian branch of the Jaffe family.
+Simon's mother was Phyllis April Jaffé (1927–2019) from the Lithuanian Jewish branch of the Jaffe family.
 Her parents fled the Russian Empire at the beginning of the 20th century.
 They bought tickets for New York City, but were cheated, being instead dropped off at Cork, Ireland.
 In 1904, due to the Limerick boycott, her father, Henry Jaffé, left the country and moved to Newcastle upon Tyne, England.
 Simon's brother is Hugh Sebag-Montefiore.

-Montefiore was educated at Ludgrove School and at Harrow School, where he was editor of the school newspaper, The Harrovian.
+Sebag Montefiore was educated at Ludgrove School and at Harrow School, where he was editor of the school newspaper, The Harrovian.
 At the age of 17, he worked in South African gold mines, saying in 2023 "These were the last years of apartheid.
 I wanted to see its collapse first-hand."

 In the autumn of 1983 he interviewed UK prime minister Margaret Thatcher for The Harrovian.
-He won an exhibition to read history at Gonville and Caius College, Cambridge where he received his MA (Cantab) and Doctorate of Philosophy (PhD) degrees.
+He won an exhibition to read history at Gonville and Caius College, Cambridge, where he received his MA (Cantab) and Doctorate of Philosophy (PhD) degrees.

 Career

-Montefiore worked as a banker, a foreign affairs journalist, and a war correspondent covering the conflicts during the fall of the Soviet Union.
+Sebag Montefiore worked as a banker, a foreign affairs journalist, and a war correspondent covering the conflicts during the fall of the Soviet Union.

-Montefiore's book Catherine the Great & Potemkin was shortlisted for the Samuel Johnson Prize, the Duff Cooper Prize, and the Marsh Biography Award.
+Sebag Montefiore's book Catherine the Great & Potemkin was shortlisted for the Samuel Johnson Prize, the Duff Cooper Prize, and the Marsh Biography Award.
 Stalin: The Court of the Red Tsar won History Book of the Year at the 2004 British Book Awards.
-Young Stalin won the LA Times Book Prize for Best Biography, the Costa Book Award, the Bruno Kreisky Award for Political Literature, Le Grand Prix de la Biographie Politique and was shortlisted for the James Tait Black Memorial Prize.
+Young Stalin won the LA Times Book Prize for Best Biography, the Costa Book Award, the Bruno Kreisky Award for Political Literature, Grand prix de la biographie politique du Touquet-Paris-Plage and was shortlisted for the James Tait Black Memorial Prize.

 Jerusalem: The Biography was a number one non-fiction Sunday Times bestseller and a global bestseller and won the Jewish Book of the Year Award from the Jewish Book Council.
 It also won a Chinese literary prize, the 10th Wenjin Book Prize, awarded by the National Library of China.

-Montefiore is also the author of the novels One Night in Winter and Sashenka.
+Sebag Montefiore is also the author of the novels One Night in Winter and Sashenka.
 One Night in Winter won the Political Novel of the Year Prize and was longlisted for the Orwell Prize.
 He is a Fellow of the Royal Society of Literature and a Visiting Professor of Humanities at the University of Buckingham.